 My wife Renee and I have two cats and a Newfie mixed with Golden Retriever named Zeke.

 After selling the Citroen, the gliders and the boat, I bought three 1971/72 Honda SL 350’s and restored them, learned to ride a motorcycle and got my endorsement in August 2013.
 After selling those bikes to collectors in the midwest and Utah, I acquired another dream – a 1995 Lotus Esprit S4 in British Racing Green.

-Learning to drive the Lotus on the track at Pacific Raceways and Bremerton, I decided I needed a formula car and bought a Formula Vee from Dave Schrady in Monterey, CA. I drove the Zekemobile down to Dave’s and picked up my latest project.
+Learning to drive the Lotus on the track at Pacific Raceways and Bremerton, I decided I needed a formula car and bought a Formula Vee from Dave Schrady in Monterey, CA. I drove down to Dave’s and picked up my latest project.